Why You Should Own Johnson Controls International

-What makes Johnson Controls International (JCI) a solid long-term investment despite the stock having hardly made a dent YTD?
+What makes Johnson Controls International (JCI) a solid long-term investment, despite the stock having hardly made a dent YTD?
 Is there a particular segment that’s poised for growth?
 What are the forecasts and trends that point to sustained growth for the segment in question?

 A Brief and Relevant History